HostGator vs InMotion Hosting 2026: The Data-Driven Comparison You Actually Need

 InMotion Hosting Overview

-InMotion Hosting has been around since 2001 and operates completely differently from the Newfold Digital mega-conglomerate model.
-It's independently owned, U.S.-based (headquartered in Los Angeles and Virginia Beach), and has consistently earned higher satisfaction ratings across review platforms.
-It's not always the cheapest option on paper, but look — the value-per-dollar equation tells a more interesting story once you get into the details.
+InMotion Hosting started in 2001 and takes a completely different approach than the Newfold Digital mega-corporation model.
+It's independently owned, U.S.-based (headquartered in Los Angeles and Virginia Beach), and consistently scores higher on customer satisfaction across review platforms.
+It won't always look cheaper at first glance, but here's the deal — the value you actually get for your money tells a much more interesting story once you look beyond the base price.

 Key Features

-- NVMe SSD storage on higher-tier plans (faster than standard SSDs)
+- NVMe SSD storage on higher-tier plans (measurably faster than standard SSDs)

-- Free website migrations — and unlike HostGator, it's actually free for multiple sites
+- Free website migrations — and unlike some hosts, it's genuinely free for multiple sites

 - BoldGrid website builder included